keboola/developers-docs/extend/generic-extractor/api/index.md

 * TOC
 {:toc}

+*To configure your first Generic Extractor, follow our [tutorial](/extend/generic-extractor/tutorial/basic/).*
+*Use our [Parameter Map](/extend/generic-extractor/map/) to help you navigate among various configuration options.*

 The API section of Generic Extractor configuration describes **global characteristics** of the API.
 These include [HTTP headers](/extend/generic-extractor/tutorial/rest/#headers), authentication and pagination methods.

 A sample API configuration can look like this: